 It is important to remember that forgiveness does not condone bad behavior or excuse intentional hurt such as lying or cheating.
 You probably won’t forget the experience but you can forgive it; you can let go of the heaviness and pain to feel light and free again.

-Forgiving others works for us so why do we often hold a grudge with ourselves, punishing ourselves with self blame, guilt or shame?
+Most of us know how to forgive someone else, so why do we often still hold a grudge against ourselves, and punish ourselves with blame, guilt or shame?

 Self forgiveness creates a more loving and positive relationship with yourself and therefore others.
 It enables the same benefits as forgiving others – releasing stress and anxiety and allowing ourselves to breathe deeply and easily in our learning and growth.

 My personal experience of self forgiveness has been powerful.
 Last year, I formed a very judgmental view of a particular female that I thought was chasing my partner.
 I created incessant dramatic, hurtful stories in my mind and a harmful lack of trust in my relationship.
 I gave my power over to a made-up story and let it run circles around my life.

 It took a while to see what I was doing and that it wasn’t the true situation.
 It was all in my mind.

 I decided to forgive myself for my bad judgment and negative feelings towards another human being.
 I said out loud ‘I forgive you, it’s okay, I forgive you’ several times to myself which was hard at first but eventually felt soothing and real.

 Afterwards, I genuinely apologised to the woman and in fact, we are now good friends with a beautiful connection which I cherish.
 If I hadn’t forgiven myself, I would not have this new friendship which has genuinely enhanced my life.